aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/04-subsequent-builds.md

 In this second build implementation we want to update the functionality of our plugin - in this case, we want to update the storage of our plugin with new values.
 Specifically, we will add a second storage variable `address public account;`.
 Additional to the `initializeFromBuild2` function, we also want to add a second setter function `storeAccount` that uses the same permission as `storeNumber`.

-As you can see, we're still inheritting from the `PluginUUPSUpgradeable` contract and simply overriding some implementation from the previous build.
+As you can see, we're still inheriting from the `PluginUUPSUpgradeable` contract and simply overriding some implementation from the previous build.
 The idea is that when someone upgrades the plugin and calls on these functions, they'll use this new upgraded implementation, rather than the older one.

 ```solidity
 import {PluginUUPSUpgradeable, IDAO} '@aragon/osx/core/plugin/PluginUUPSUpgradeable.sol';